symfony/symfony-docs/cookbook/composer.rst

 Install Composer on Linux and Mac OS X
 --------------------------------------

-Run the installer following the Download page instructions from https://getcomposer.org/download.
+#.
+Run the installer as described in `the official Composer documentation`_.

-After this you can run this command to move composer.phar to a directory that is in your path:
+#.
+Execute the following command to move the ``composer.phar`` to a directory that is in your path:

 .. code-block:: bash